 Henry Shute, a native son of Exeter and a graduate of Phillips Exeter Academy was an American lawyer, judge and writer, best known for his “Plupy” character featured in books and Saturday Evening Post stories.
-This drawing features “Plupy”, Phillips Academy, Portsmouth, Rye, Durham, Barrington, Dover, University of New Hampshire and more.
+In addition to “Plupy”, this image features Phillips Academy, Portsmouth, Rye, Durham, Barrington, Dover, and University of New Hampshire.

 Moving to New Hampshire

 In this image a young girl asks, “Mother, why did you bring me to N.H.?” and her mother responds by saying “Because, my dear, New Hampshire raises men!”
 Newbury, Bradford, Henniker and Lake Massasecum are also featured.